SKIP TO CONTENT

 Launch Platforms

-Product Hunt solved a specific problem: good products are hard to discover.
+Product Hunt solved a specific problem: good products are hard to discover, so let's build a place where early adopters surface them through voting and discussion.
 For a while, this worked.
 Then it stopped working.

 SIGNAL DEGRADATION